stakater/StakaterPlatform/README.md

 # StakaterPlatform

-StakaterPlatform provides out of the box stacks to control, monitor, log, trace and security for applications deployed on kubernetes.
+StakaterPlatform Supercharge kubernetes clusters to provides out of the box stacks to control, monitor, log, trace and security tools on kubernetes.

 StakaterPlatform consist of 6 stacks
 - [Control](https://playbook.stakater.com/content/stacks/control.html)